bpaul822/Assignment-6-DSS-Digital-Signature-Sign-and-Verification/README.md

 Procedure for running on Linux:
 Compile and Run:  g++ bignum.cpp dss.cpp sha1.cpp -o dss && ./dss

 Sample Outputs: ( a).
-For the Ideal case when the same message and signatures(r/s) are used for signing and Verification b).
-Verification failing when one of the digit in message or either of the signatures r/s are changed):
+For the Ideal case, when the same message and signatures(r/s) are used for signing and Verification b).
+Verification failing when one of the digit in message or either of the generated signatures r/s are changed during verification):

 * Ideal Case:
 Public key is